Aguila (film)

-Aguila is a 1980 Philippine period drama film written, produced and directed by Eddie Romero, touted as "the biggest event in local movie history" and "the biggest Filipino film ever made".
-It features an ensemble cast topbilled by Fernando Poe Jr.
+Aguila is a 1980 Philippine period drama film written, produced, and directed by Eddie Romero.
+Touted as "the biggest event in local movie history" and "the biggest Filipino film ever made", it features an ensemble cast topbilled by Fernando Poe Jr.

 Synopsis

 Flashbacks encompass the history of the Philippines as well as the life story of the elderly Daniel Águila.
 The Águila family gathers to celebrate Daniel's 88th birthday, but the old man is nowhere to be seen - he has been missing for a decade.
 Suspecting that his father is in Mindanao, one of his sons takes off for that region in a determined search.
 Along the way, his memories of the nation and his father's life tell the story of eighty tumultuous years of personal and historical development.

 Plot

-In 1980, the influential and affluent Águila family celebrate the 88th birthday of their missing and long-presumed dead patriarch, Daniel Águila.
-His son, Mari, receives news that Daniel is alive in the provinces.
-Mari, a business tycoon and former Senator, combs the countryside in search of his father.
+In 1980, at the family residence in Manila, the influential and affluent Águila family celebrate the 88th birthday of their missing and long-presumed dead patriarch, Daniel Águila.
+His son, Mari, receives news from his half-brother Osman that Daniel is alive in the provinces.
+Mari, a business tycoon and former Senator, combs the countryside in search of his father, journeying to Mindanao and Bohol.
 In the course of his search, the Águila family history is unraveled.

-It all begins when Daniel's father, Artemio, an officer in the Revolutionary Army, dies by treachery.
+It begins in 1898 when Daniel's father, Artemio, an officer in the Revolutionary Army, dies by treachery.
 His mother, Isabel Teodoro, is raped by that same traitor, Simeon Garrido, and later marries him for convenience.
-As a young soldier accompanying Simeon to Mindanao, Daniel again becomes witness to injustice: Simeon and some Americans ruthlessly take away Muslim tribal lands.
+As a young soldier accompanying Simeon to Mindanao in 1918, Daniel again becomes witness to injustice: Simeon and some Americans ruthlessly take away Muslim tribal lands.

 Daniel's life is one of complexity - of human emotions and relationships.
-His affair with a Muslim woman, Farida, results in a love-child, Osman.
-He marries a lawyer named Sally, Mari's mother, who later falls ill and dies.
-He also discovers the incestuous liaison between Simeon and Lilian, who in turn unsuccessfully attempts to seduce him.
+His affair with a Muslim tribal princess, Farida, results in a love-child, Osman.
+In 1924, after winning a court case against a radical street preacher, he adopts Osman and marries a lawyer named Sally, Mari's mother.
+In 1936, Daniel discovers the incestuous liaison between his stepfather Simeon, who wants him to retire from the army and take over the family businesses, and half-sister Lilian, who in turn unsuccessfully attempts to seduce him before succeeding with Osman.

-Daniel's experiences during World War II and with the American-controlled post-war government only increase his mounting disenchantment with life and society.
-Mari's amoral political ambitions and his grandson Raul's activist stance drives him further into disillusionment.
-Finally, Daniel heeds his longing for peace and leaves.
+Daniel's experiences fighting the Japanese occupiers in Nueva Ecija during World War II and running a factory under the American-controlled post-war government increase his mounting disenchantment with life and society.
+Mari's amoral political ambitions, Osman's Korean War wounds, Daniel’s affair with a young fellow WWII militant, Sally's death from illness in 1955, and his grandson Raul's activist stance drive him further into disillusionment.
+Finally, in 1965, Daniel heeds his longing for peace and leaves.

 Mari's journey ends when he finds Daniel in an Aeta village in Bohol, where Daniel has found serenity, far from the maddening machinations and injustices committed by a civilized society.